do87/onvault/README.md

     RUN ONVAULT npm install --unsafe-perm

-The `ONVAULT` script automatically loads to private key from the environment and removes the configuration after the given command is finished
+The `ONVAULT` script automatically loads to private key from the variables and removes the configuration after the given command is finished

 <br />
 ## Configuration

-### Environment variables
+### Variables

 * `SSH_PRIVATE_KEY`
 * `SSH_KNOWN_HOSTS`